Kimd999/B31OT-Group-Assigment/README.md

   - Subscribes to `greenhouse/#` MQTT topics
   - Shows real-time node readings and alerts

-The system was implemented as part of the **B31OT – IoT Group Assignment: Cooperative Thermal Alert Network (2025/26)**.
+The system was implemented as part of the **B31OT – IoT Group Assignment: Cooperative Thermal Alert Network**.

 ---